Giftedx/bot/README.md

 - **Python Backend**:
   - Built using `discord.py` for Discord integration.
-  - Cog-based architecture for modular and extensible commands.
+  - Slash command based architecture for modular and extensible commands.
   - SQLite for data persistence.
-  - Features a pet battling game.

 - **Discord Integration**:
-  - Command handling via `!` prefix.
+  - Command handling via slash commands.
   - Rich embed messages for clean display.

 ## Setup and Running the Bot